 OnePlus's trademark mute slider is back too, located along the right edge where I've occasionally accidentally triggered it while unpocketing the device.
 Equally, the previous OnePlus flagship's lack of either a headphone jack nor any official IP rating may be irksome.
 Personally, I've been all-in on Bluetooth audio for a while now, and 7T Pro, like most flagships, was unperturbed by normal use out in the rain during my review period.

 The internals of the OnePlus 7T Pro are where you'll find more meaningful tweaks.
-It's using Qualcomm's very latest Snapdragon 855+ platform, with 8GB/256GB being your only RAM and storage options (the beefier McLaren edition boasts 12GB of RAM).
+It's using Qualcomm's Snapdragon 855+ platform, with 8GB/256GB being your only RAM and storage options (the beefier McLaren edition boasts 12GB of RAM).
 The battery gets a small bump up to 4,085mAh, up from 4,000.
-And the new Warp Charge 30T charging standard, first introduced with the OnePlus 7T, maintains the same peak wattage as the previous models, but with improved tuning allowing for faster charging speeds during the middle of the charging cycle.
+And the Warp Charge 30T charging standard, first introduced with the OnePlus 7T, maintains the same peak wattage as the previous models, but with improved tuning allowing for faster charging speeds during the middle of the charging cycle.

 |Category||OnePlus 7T Pro|